raymelon/string-fn/README.md

 ### constantCase

-> constantCase(str)

-It converts string to constant case.
+It converts a string to constant case string.

 ```
 stringFn.constantCase('FooBarBaz')